Kuhio Village 1

 At least five listings explicitly reference shared laundry, e.g., 'community laundry facilities,' 'Amenities include: on-site resident manager, security, and laundromat,' and 'building amenities include an on-site resident manager, security, laundromat.'
 These mentions, from different agents and in varying marketing copy, confirm that the building provides community laundry facilities available to residents and guests.

-Multiple remarks reference a community laundromat or community laundry in the building, but there is no language indicating laundry facilities on every floor.
-I searched the remarks for phrases like "laundry on each floor", "laundry room on every floor", and "floor-by-floor laundry" and found none.
+Multiple remarks reference a community laundromat or community laundry facilities in the building, but I found no language indicating laundry is available on every floor.
+I searched for phrases such as 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.

 All detailed descriptions characterize parking as a public or paid garage with hourly/daily options and limited stalls, not as unit-specific or deeded parking.
 The lone ASSIGN checkbox in MLS is likely an agent error, since remarks never reference assigned or reserved stalls across many listings.
 Buyers should assume parking here is unassigned, pay-per-use rather than unit-dedicated.